 Aging is the length of time a balance has been outstanding and is useful for billling.

-Aging is also automatically calculated when users:
+Aging is also automatically calculated on affected accounts when users:

 Categories represent the number of days the remaining balance of a charge has been outstanding.
 Then, the sum of all credits for the entire family history is applied to the oldest category with a remaining balance.
 If the total credits were not sufficient to cover the total charges, categories will still contain amounts due.

 By default, credits are applied to the oldest debts first in order to give the family as much credit as possible.
 This way, if a family has a balance in the over 90 category, the practice might be more comfortable moving the guarantor account to precollections.